Salted Caramel Energy Balls

 Surprisingly, they are made entirely with whole food ingredients, meaning they satisfy my sweet tooth AND leave me with lasting energy.

-Thus, they are the perfect pre-workout and healthy pick-me-up to have on hand.
+Thus, they are the perfect pre-workout and afternoon pick-me-up to have on hand.
 Particularly, I always double the batch and freeze them, so they are ready to consume at a moment’s notice.

 If you like this recipe, you’ll love my Salted Caramel Chocolate Brownies.